cs-open-project/projectsfound/apache/README.md

 Description: Apache Polaris implements the Apache Iceberg REST API, enabling seamless multi-engine interoperability across a wide range of platforms, including Apache Doris, Apache Flink, Apache Spark, ...

 介绍: Polaris is a catalog for data lakes.
 It provides new levels of choice, flexibility and control over data, with full enterprise security and Apache Iceberg interoperability across a multitude of engines and infrastructure.

+### Pony Mail

+Description: Apache Pony Mail is a web-based mail archive browser and interaction platform for mailing lists.
+It provides full-text search, threading, and real-time interaction with archived mailing lists, and is the engine behind lists.apache.org.

+介绍: Pony Mail is a mail-archiving, archive viewing, and interaction service, that can be integrated with many email platforms.

 ### Ponymail